naomehmi/to_do_list/README.md

 ## bugs/things to be fixed/added

 - not responsive yet (looks terrible on mobile)
-- the to-do list may look off center on some devices
 - making the UI more comfortable to the user, e.g. pressing  `enter` to immediately input the task as opposed to pressing a button.

 ## extras